Domestic violence against men – German states move to break taboos | DW | 18.06.2019

 For the first time ever, two German states are launching an initiative to help male victims of domestic violence.
 Officials in Bavaria and North Rhine-Westphalia say they want to break the taboos surrounding the topic.

-The first tier of the initiative would include a hotline and an online counseling platform for victims.
-The second segment would see constructions of safe houses and counseling centers.
+The first pillar of the initiative would include a hotline and an online counseling platform for victims.
+The second pillar would see constructions of safe houses and counseling centers.
 Finally, the authorities aim to make the subject of violence against men "visible" and "break the taboo" surrounding it.

 For many years, authorities in Germany and elsewhere have been working on measures to curb violence between couples.
 Most of the measures, however, focus on violence committed by males against their female partners.
 While men also suffer violence at home, many are reluctant to report it for fear of being seen as weak or being disbelieved.